 Live Like Lou teamed up with VUMC for new ALS research in Middle Tennessee.
 The It’s a Whole New Ballgame for ALS Research campaign has raised more than $5 million to fund new, pre-clinical, and innovative ALS science at this top-tier research institution.
 Learn more about the latest campaign news and fundraising success.

-Live Like Lou develops its research grants, programming for emerging ALS investigators, and strategy for research investments based upon the recommendations of a volunteer Scientific Research Committee comprised of experts in the field.
+Live Like Lou develops its research grants, programming for emerging ALS investigators, and strategy for research investments based upon the recommendations of a volunteer Scientific Advisory Board comprised of experts in the field.

 Sami Barmada, MD, PhD